clinaresl/ksearch/README.md

 In addition, a number of scripts are provided for various purposes.
 They all have been implemented in python 3.8.

-# Publications #

-* Linares López, Carlos; Herman, Ian, 2024.
-Evolving A* to Efficiently Solve the k Shortest-Path Problem.
-Proceedings of the Twenty-Seventh European Conference on Artificial Intelligence (ECAI 2024).
-Santiago de Compostela (Spain).
-To appear.

 # Install #

 To download the code type the following: